gokrazy/gokrazy/website/content/quickstart/_index.markdown

 ## Prep: pick a supported device

-Currently, the Raspberry Pi 4 B is the recommended platform for using gokrazy, but you can find other <a href="/platforms/">supported and upcoming platforms</a>.
+Currently, the Raspberry Pi 5 or Pi 4 B are the recommended platform for using gokrazy, but you can find other <a href="/platforms/">supported and upcoming platforms</a>.